pbar1/gq/README.md

 ### Install

+Either grab the binary from the Releases page, pull the Docker image in this repository, or run the following if you have `$GOPATH/bin` on your `$PATH`:

 ```
 go get github.com/pbar1/gq
 ```

 ### Usage

 ```
 Reads from stdin and writes to stdout.
 Can convert between input and output formats, including Go templates.